REF-RAS/cgras_detector/docs/USER_MANUAL.md

 - Figure Images (ZIP): The charts and graphics saved as image files.
 - Coral Count Report (Print): The web page in printable format.

+#### The Count Data Excel File

+Each Excel file contains data of detected objects and tab-based object count of all the sampling batch (dates) of a particular tile.
+The worksheets can be divided into the following types, which are indicated by the worksheet names.

+- `TileInfo`: basic information of the tile.
+- `TileSamples`: the sampled batches (datetimes) of the tile in a list.
+- `CoralCountTrend`: the number of alive coral count of each sample ordered chronologically.
+- `Detect-YYYY-MM-DD`: the detected objects' classes, locaton on the tile (normalized to the dimensions of the tile), the area, detection confidence, and the indices of the tab they are found from the sample dated `YYYY-MM-DD`.
+-  `CM-[Class]-YY-MM-DD`: the count of the object of the `Class` in each tab from the sample dated `YYYY-MM-DD`.

+Note that the locations and the sizes of objects are normalized to the tile's dimension.
+For locations, (0, 0) indicates the top-left corner and (1, 1) indicates the bottom-right corner.
+For areas, the tile's area is regarded as 1.0.

 ### The Scatter Plot of Coral Objects Panel

 This panel displays a scatter plot of coral objects of a tile sample to illustrate the spatial distribution.
 Each dot represents an object.
 By default, the latest tile sample is displayed.
 To compare the latest tile sample with one of the earlier samples, click on one of the dates in the list to the left of the scatter plot chart.